svan0/anime_recommendation_system/README.md

 ![Anime Anime Retrieval](images/anime_anime_retrieval.png)
 For each animeA we select animeB that are either
 - related
-- have the most number of users that recommend them on MAL
+- have the most number of users that recommend them on myanimelist
 - have high cosine similarity of the genres
 - are co_completed by many users in a short period of time

-We use these pairs of animes to train a Tensorflow Recommenders Retrieval model.
+We use these pairs of animes to train a Tensorflow Recommenders Retrieval model. <br />
 We only use the anime ids as a features and pass them through an embedding layers.
-Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project.
+Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project. <br />
 Once the model is trained we run batch inference and retrieve the top 300 animeB for each animeA.

 ##### Ranking step
 ![Anime Anime Ranking](images/anime_anime_ranking.png)
-We train a model that takes an anchor anime_id and a pair of retrieved animes and scores the more relevant one higher.
+We train a model that takes an anchor anime_id and a pair of retrieved animes and scores the more relevant one higher. <br />
-We then use the trained scoring module to score and rank animes.
+We then use the trained scoring model to score and rank animes. <br />
 The train/val/test dataset has 4 fields anime_id, retrieved_anime_id_1, retrieved_anime_id_2 and label.
 - anime_id is the anchor anime
 - retrieved_anime_id_1 is the first retrieved anime